dsaisrih/dsaisrih/README.md

 - Passionate about **AI + real-world applications**
 - Enjoys **hackable, elegant, and efficient** designs
 - Focused on building projects that are **useful, scalable, and visually polished**
+- Interested in writing code with **good time complexity and clean architecture**

 ---